-The Road Less Sailed: 7 Caribbean Destinations You Should Discover
+The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 When the season’s first blizzard lands, it’s easy to lump the entire Caribbean into one tantalizing stew: sun, sea, sand.
 Who needs anything more?
-Leave it to the former editor of Caribbean Travel & Life magazine to put us straight.
-“To reduce the Caribbean to a bunch of islands that all the have the same beaches and palm trees does such a disservice,” sighs Sarah Greaves-Gabbadon, self-described “Carivangelist” who blogs today under the name JetSetSarah.
+Leave it to the former editor of Caribbean Travel & Life magazine to put us straight when it comes to choosing top Caribbean destinations.
+“To reduce the Caribbean to a bunch of islands that all have the same beaches and palm trees does such a disservice,” sighs Sarah Greaves-Gabbadon, self-described “Carivangelist” who blogs today under the name JetSetSarah.
 “From the food, the culture, the topography, the people, the language — it’s a vast and beautifully diverse patchwork.”

-I’ve had the pleasure of discovering various corners of the Caribbean during more than three decades of in-person research, on assignment for JetSetSarah and others.
+I’ve had the pleasure of discovering various corners of this paradise during more than three decades of in-person research while on Caribbean trips for JetSetSarah and others.
 With all due respect to the bustling, larger islands, full of zip lines and shopping and swim-up pool bars, it’s the lesser-known bantam destinations I revel in — islands that never see big cruise ships calling on their ports, nor jets landing on their tiny air strips, if they have one.

 On the other hand, cruise lines that specialize in carefully curated itineraries to the back of beyond call on seven of my Caribbean favorites.